What is the difference between the categories of eggs. How to choose eggs in a store

 • Boiled eggs.
 Chicken or quail;

 • Lean meat.
 Chicken, rabbit, turkey or beef.
-Pork is not worth eating because it is fatty meat.
+You should not eat pork because it is fatty meat.

 • Low-fat cottage cheese and low-fat varieties;